digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 ---
 layout: default
+description: information and pinouts for the accessory buttons fitted to the 1999-2002 Ford Falcon AU (e.g. TCS, ABS, ANT.)
 ---

 # Centre Console Buttons
-The buttons within the centre dash area of the car are simply known as 090 Connectors, likely manufactured by a company known as Yazaki.
+The buttons within the centre dash area of the car use connectors that are simply known as 090 Connectors, likely manufactured by a company known as Yazaki.
 These are similar connectors to those used throughout other interior plugs within the AU Falcon Cabin in particular.

 ## Plug Information